 If you’re anything like me, you need to know where the good work-friendly cafes are in any city.
 Here is a list of some spots with reliable wifi and tasty bites to fuel you through that work sesh.

 Cripeka.
 Tucked right by the popular Plaza Santa Barbara in Malasaña, this cute cafe is a great place to work.
-It’s popular for brunch-style items but also has good snacks, like fruit and nut bars and bananas.
+It’s popular for brunch-style items but also has good snacks, like natural energy bars and bananas.

 Magasand.
 Magasand is an awesome place for lunch, but in the off-lunch hours it’s also a wonderful place to work.
 Teas, acai bowls, and sandwiches make nice accompaniments to a few hours on a laptop.